-Announcing its intention to "make process control technology easier to use," Emerson has formed the Human Centered Design Institute.
-The result of more than five years of customer work-practice analysis, new product development re-engineering, and organizational training, the internal organization’s goal is to "bring about a significant improvement in ease-of-use and workforce productivity," according to Peter Zornio, chief strategic officer at Emerson.
+Emerson has announced its intention to make process control technology easier to use, and is backing up that pledge with the introduction of its Human Centered Design Institute.
+The institute is the result of more than five years of customer work-practice analysis, new product development re-engineering, and organizational training, and its goal is to "bring about a significant improvement in ease-of-use and workforce productivity," according to Peter Zornio, chief strategic officer at Emerson.

 Over the past 40 years, says Zornio, "industry has invested almost exclusively in feature and technology enhancement, instead of designing around how people actually use the technology.
 We believe it’s time technology began serving people, instead of the other way around."

-Zornio says Emerson Process Management demonstrated its commitment to human centered design and reduced product complexity with the announcement of its new DeltaV S-series digital automation system hardware , and more than 50 new field device dashboards.
+Zornio says Emerson Process Management demonstrated its commitment to Human Centered Design and reduced product complexity with this week’s announcement of its Emerson’s new DeltaV S-series digital automation system hardware , and more than 50 new field device dashboards.

 Focusing on the repetitive tasks operators and maintenance staffs perform and how they interface with field devices, Emerson engineers "evaluated device interfaces across the industry and found a common problem," says Zornio.
 "Routine steps which operators and maintenance personnel perform frequently were cumbersome, confusing and illogically laid out.
 It’s an endemic problem throughout the industry.
 Based on user input, we have overhauled Emerson’s Device Dashboard designs to improve speed and accuracy of confidently performing these tasks."